John Whitmer: Whitmer's manuscript

-Whitmer was called as Church Historian, and began to write a record entitled The Book of John Whitmer, Kept by Commandment.
+In 1831 Whitmer was called as Church Historian, and began then to write a record entitled The Book of John Whitmer, Kept by Commandment.
 His book begins with an account of events leading up to the relocation of the church's headquarters from New York to Kirtland, Ohio.
 He discusses many of the troubles experienced by the Latter Day Saints in Missouri and ends the work with an account of his own excommunication in March 1838.
 Afterwards, a continuation tells of the mistreatment he felt he and the other dissenters had received at the hands of Joseph Smith and Sidney Rigdon.

-Whitmer's manuscript is now in the archives of the Community of Christ.
+Whitmer had initially resisted Joseph Smith’s 1831 request to serve as the church historian but eventually accepted after receiving a revelation affirming it as God’s will.
+Despite his prior experience as a scribe for the Book of Mormon and other church documents, he was hesitant about the expanded responsibilities of a historian.
+Once appointed, Whitmer diligently recorded church events, incorporating revelations, letters, and other documents into his history.
+His work detailed the early growth of the church, including the establishment of the church in Missouri and the conflicts with local residents.
+While he started writing in the early 1830s, textual evidence suggests that the bulk of his history was composed in 1838, around the time of his excommunication from the church.

+Following his excommunication, Whitmer refused to turn over his manuscript when William W. Phelps inquired about it in the early 1840s, prompting Joseph Smith and other leaders to begin a new historical record.
+Whitmer later revised his work, removing earlier conciliatory remarks and adding critical commentary on church leadership.
+Though he distanced himself from the main body of Latter-day Saints, he maintained his testimony of the Book of Mormon in the history.

+Whitmer's manuscript was given by a descendant of David Whitmer to the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church, now Community of Christ), who maintained ownership for over a century.
+The book was sold along with several historical properties and artifacts to the Church of Jesus Christ of Latter-day Saints in March 2024.

 John Whitmer Historical Association

-On September 18, 1972, historians and scholars associated with the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church) founded the John Whitmer Historical Association (JWHA) as "an independent scholarly society composed of individuals of various religious faiths who share a lively interest in ...
-Latter Day Saint history, especially the history of the Community of Christ."
+On September 18, 1972, historians and scholars associated with the RLDS Church founded the John Whitmer Historical Association (JWHA) to "create and encourage interest in Latter Day Saint history, especially the history of Community of Christ" and support other studies in Latter Day Saint history.
 The association publishes two academic journals, the John Whitmer Historical Association Journal and Restoration Studies, as well as a newsletter.
 It also holds conferences and lecture series and gives awards.